nafizjiwa/REACT-Redux/README.md

       const initialApplicationState = [ 'array', 'of', 'Strings', 'Values' ];
 ### **2. 'ACTIONS' ARE JS OBJECTS they TRIGGER A STATE CHANGE
-- Actions are events with info about how to be updated state
+- Actions are events with info about how to update state
 - Action trggered by UI to change state
 - Actions are dispatched to notify parts of an app.